thu-ml/RDT2/examples/ur5e/README.md

     --instruction <your_instruction> \
 ```

-Press "C" to start inference, press "Q" to exit.

 You can also run the following code to start a multi-instruction inference process.
-Press "S" to stop the current inference, input a new instruction, then press "C" to start inference.
+Press "S" to stop the current inference, input a new instruction, then press enter to continue inference with the new instruction

 ```bash
 python deploy/inference_real_vq.py \